rust-lang/book/src/ch10-00-generics.md

 The `largest` function has a parameter called `list`, which represents any concrete slice of `i32` values we might pass into the function.
 As a result, when we call the function, the code runs on the specific values that we pass in.
-Don’t worry about the syntax of the `for` loop for now.
-We aren’t referencing a reference to an `i32` here; we’re pattern matching and destructuring each `&i32` that the `for` loop gets so that `item` will be an `i32` inside the loop body.
-We’ll cover pattern matching in detail in [Chapter 18][ch18]<!-- ignore -->.

-In sum, here are the steps we took to change the code from Listing 10-2 to Listing 10-3:
+In summary, here are the steps we took to change the code from Listing 10-2 to Listing 10-3:

 1. Identify duplicate code.